 The Future Firefighter Podcast

-On our first day, as we embark upon this prized career in the fire service, it is necessary to show up and arrive early to the fire station.
-Early is comprised of at least 60 minutes prior to the start of our shift.
-Several tasks are essential and required to be completed before we can officially start the day on "Big Red" in the Jumpseat.
+On our first day, as we embark upon this prized career in the fire service, it is necessary to show up and arrive early at the fire station.
+Early is comprised of at least 60 minutes before the start of our shift.
+Several tasks are essential and required to be completed before officially starting the day on "Big Red" in the Jumpseat.
 Don't be late in this profession!
-You will be left behind at the station if you are late, and more importantly, you don't get a 2nd chance for a 1st impression!
+You will be left behind at the station if you are late and more importantly, you don't get a 2nd chance for a 1st impression!